-Design in Detail: The Resort at Longboat Key Club’s New Look
+Design in Detail: The Resort at Longboat Key Club’s Yacht-Sleek Look

-Sleek marble, polished wood in all tones and hues, luxury navy blue carpets and tiling – these are just a few of the nautically rich details to look forward to in the soon-to-be-completed top-to-bottom renovation at The Resort at Longboat Key Club.
+Sleek marble, polished wood in all tones and hues, luxury navy blue carpets and tiling – these are just a few of the nautically rich details to look forward to during a stay at The Resort at Longboat Key Club.

 The Scope of the Refresh